DoutorRaposo/Poster-Scraper/README.md

 In every page you can checkout the artist's profiles and mentioned titles, if you want, inside Poster Scraper itself or in the website supplier of the database: TMDB.

+### Features:
+- You can search and find all posters for a given artist and their jobs in a movie
+- You can find a small biography plus a filmography list for every artist in the database
+- You can find each movie individually and see everyone that's credited as cast or crew.
+- You can query directly in the URL if you know the parameters.
+Everything is through "GET"

+#### Personal thoughts:

+- Positives: I made a few countermeasures in case of a wrong parameter of invalid value and the overall experience has been tested to avoid bugginess and is relatively responsive.
+Also, there is a great number of information you can get using only Poster Scraper.

-You can query directly in the URL also, but I made a few countermeasures in case of a wrong parameter of invalid value.
-I wish my frontend was more refined and my backend more robust, but they work well enough for user experience and in my next project I will study from everything I learned here to prepare beforehand and avoid rubberbanding, in frontend in particular.
+- Negatives: I wish my frontend was more refined and my backend more robust, but they work well enough for user experience and in my next project I will study from everything I learned here to prepare beforehand and avoid rubberbanding, in frontend in particular.

-### ABOUT MYSELF:
+### ABOUT MYSELF AND THE PROCESS:
 My name is Rafael de Andrade.
 I'm from Curitiba, Brazil.

 I started this project because I wanted to do a little web scraping by getting all the posters for a certain actor (to create a mosaic), then I thought I could expand to a web application.
-I started by using custom libraries for web scraping, but decided to learn more about APIs to get a faster and more user friendly experience.

 This project helped me try out a lot of learned concepts from the classes.
 I found that TMDB have a free API for their database and I learned a lot using their documentation.
+I have a prototype only in Python using a library called Cinemagoer for IMDB and using Beautiful Soup for web scraping, then I evolved into a web app using the same tools.
+I found it very slow, but then I found out about TMDB's free API and recreated the whole thing to be faster and more user friendly.
+When it was functional, I did the frontend.